Steve Bannon lied under oath about Trump campaign ties to WikiLeaks, Roger Stone claims

 Roger Stone on Friday accused fellow former Trump campaign member Stephen K. Bannon of lying under oath when the latter testified about the other’s alleged link to WikiLeaks.

-Stone, Mr. Trump’s former campaign adviser who was found guilty last year of crimes including lying to Congress, lashed out at Mr. Bannon in a series of interviews he conducted while awaiting the start a 40-month prison sentence he received as a result of the conviction.
+Stone, Mr. Trump’s former campaign adviser who was found guilty last year of crimes including lying to Congress, lashed out at Mr. Bannon in a series of interviews he conducted while awaiting the start of a 40-month prison sentence he received as a result of the conviction.

 Mr. Bannon, the former chairman of Mr. Trump’s election campaign and later his chief White House strategist, testified during Stone’s criminal trial that he considered the latter to be an “access point” between the Trump campaign and WikiLeaks, the website that released stolen Democratic Party documents during the race, and that he heard Stone discussing connections he claimed to have with the site and its publisher, Julian Assange.

-He testified otherwise when he answered questions in front of members of Congress investigating the election, however, Stone noted in the interviews, citing a newly released transcript of Mr. Bannon’s appearance in 2018 before the House Permanent Select Committee on Intelligence.
+He testified otherwise when he answered questions in front of members of Congress investigating the election, however, Stone argued in the interviews, citing a newly released transcript of Mr. Bannon’s appearance in 2018 before the House Permanent Select Committee on Intelligence.

-Speaking before Congress, Mr. Bannon flatly denied that Stone ever discussed with him any communications or connections he had with WikiLeaks and Assange, respectively.
+Speaking before Congress, Mr. Bannon flatly denied that Stone ever discussed with him any communications or connections he had with WikiLeaks and Assange, respectively, according to the newly released House transcript.

 “I think a lot a people were surprised at trial when Steve Bannon swept into the courtroom dressed kind of like a fat Johnny Cash and testified against me,” Stone told The Daily Caller. “[He] Said that we had spoken extensively about WikiLeaks and that he considered me the campaign’s access point to WikiLeaks.
 But here’s the real problem.
 Last week when the House Intelligence Committee released Mr. Bannon’s testimony, he said under oath there that he never spoke to me about WikiLeaks or Julian Assange ever on any occasion.
 Which means he either lied to the House Intelligence Committee under oath, which is what I am charged with, or he lied at my trial under oath.
 I believe that that’s a problem.”